#

 Obtaining an access token

-, the following URL should be used:
+To obtain a new access_token, the following URL should be used:

 Request Method: POST

-Required parameters in application/x-www-form-urlencoded
+Required parameters in application/x-www-form-urlencoded:

-Required headers (if not client_id
+Required headers (if not client_id and client_secret provided in the body):

 #